ayushknath/nsh/README.md

-# nsh - New shell
+# nsh - Naive shell

 nsh is a toy project.
 It is a custom implementation of the Unix shell for learning purposes.